paragi/sphp/README.md

 Note:
 * File upload disabled at present.
-* Compatible with module: express, express-session, body-parser, ws
+* Compatible with module: express 4.13.3, express-session 1.12.1, body-parser 1.14.2, ws 0.8.1
+* Since devDependencies dosen't work on all platforms (npm 3.4.0) these packages are included to make the example.js work.
+They should be removed in production.
+* php-cgi or other must be installed on the system.

 ####Install

     npm install sphp

 ####Use with express